bellroy/trike-programming-language-test/README.md

 worry about the BO, just the DMAS.

 For extra points:
-* make it so your `guess` function is able to process up to 10 operands and 1000 guesses without taking more than 5 seconds
+* make it so your `guess` method is able to process up to 10 operands and 1000 guesses without taking more than 5 seconds
 * do at least one thing that reduces the average number of guesses your class needs to make for each call to `guess` before it is able to achieve the desired result (given that it is possible to